sontru/helloworld/README.md

 ## Overview

-This Hello World Puppet Module was created using the 'puppet module generate sontru-helloworld' command on the Puppet (Master/Enterprise) server.
+This Hello World Puppet Module was created using the `puppet module generate sontru-helloworld` command on the Puppet (Master/Enterprise) server.

 This module was uploaded here on GitHub after creating a new project called helloworld and performing the following git commands:
 ```